deeztek/Hermes-Secure-Email-Gateway/docs/admin/02-email-relay/virtual-recipients.md

 This page manages **forward-only address aliases** on the relay-topology domains configured under [Domains](domains.md).
-Each row in the `virtual_recipients` table maps one inbound address (or a domain-wide catch-all) to exactly one delivery address.
-The delivery target can be internal to Hermes, on another relay domain, on a mailbox domain, or anywhere on the public Internet — the row is consumed by Postfix's `virtual_alias_maps` and rewritten at SMTP time, so the forward is transparent to the original sender.
+Each row in the `virtual_recipients` table maps one inbound address (or a domain-wide catch-all) to one delivery address, and an address that delivers to several destinations simply has several rows.
+The delivery target can be internal to Hermes, on another relay domain, on a mailbox domain, or anywhere on the public Internet.
+The rows are consumed by Postfix's `virtual_alias_maps`, which concatenates every row it gets back into a single recipient list, so one inbound message fans out to all of them and the forward stays transparent to the original sender.

 Virtual recipients have **no SMTP authentication, no IMAP/POP3 access, and no password**.
 They are not user accounts.
 They are rewrite rules.